williampiat3/ImprovingPSRemotePlay/multitreaded_vpn.md

 # Install Wireguard for a multithreaded VPN
 As Wireguard can provide a multithreaded VPN interface it is a good solution in case you want more throughput via your VPN, we will cover here how to install a wireguard VPN server and the clients on Windows and Linux.
 Wireguard doesn't provide a layer 2 interface to your LAN therefore you won't be able to use it with the official remote play app but it can be used with Steam remote play or Chiaki

+## Possible conflict in IP adresses
+A problem will arise if IP adresses from your local network overlap your remote network.
+Exemple :
+* Router_IP: `192.168.1.1`
+* PS_IP: `192.168.1.25`
+* connected PC: `192.168.1.35`, `10.6.0.2`

+In the case, the connected PC has IPs 10.6.0.2 (Wireguard) and 192.168.1.35 (local network adress before connecting to the VPN).
+As this adress is also on 192.168.1.n, attempting a ping to a remote PS4-5 will results in an error. **This can be solved by accessing admin settings in one of the router and changing it's IP to 192.168.m.1**, with m different from classical adresses (in most cases, picking `m=2` will work).

+You may not be able to change your IP on the network of the PC connecting remotly, **the best course of action is to edit your router IP settings** on the side of the PS4-5 **before starting building your VPN** as this will result in numerous manual changes in settings for the VPN

 ## Wireguard server
 The installation is straight forward and has very little difference of the piVPN TUN server that we explored already.
 PiVPN provides an easy way to install wireguard and you can completly trust the installation script.
 * Run `sudo apt-get update && sudo apt-get upgrade`